hunterdurbin/MileStone4/README.md

 ## Additional Documentation

-You can find more detailed descriptions of the Function and their DocStrings [here]().
+You can find more detailed descriptions of the functions and their docstrings [here]().